trayio/threadneedle/README.md

 generic response status codes and authentication criteria - and you'll want to write the logic once, rather than add the same logic across every module.

+The philosophy of the `global` system is that the less you have to write in each method config, the better.

 The parameters correspond directly to those for [addMethod](#addmethod):

 * [url](#url-1)